 For the sake of full disclosure, I’ve been told stories involving members of a certain hockey team and cocaine, in the distant past to the more recent past.
 I cannot confirm any of these stories to be true, seeing as I was not an eyewitness.
 I will not name names or relay these stories because publishing hearsay in a public setting is horrendously awful journalism and I feel like the consequences of a true story would be overkill for the act.

 For an even further sake of full disclosure, I don’t have any personal reason to defend cocaine use.
 Actually, far from it.
 I don’t use illegal substances at all; my lone experience involves me consuming enough edible marijuana to make eight people happy in the span of ten minutes (I’m not smart).
-I don’t even drink on my own, mostly because my family has a history of addiction.
+I don’t even drink on my own, mostly because my family has a history of addiction and I’m afraid I might end up in mat rehab austin, like most of my family members.
 A relative of mine was arrested for attempting to smuggle a large amount of cocaine into Canada.
 I should be the last person to condone its usage.

 The reality is, though, that cocaine usage is something that’s incredibly common in rich twenty and thirty-somethings in North America on the whole; being a hockey player has nothing to do with it.
 It provides near-immediate impact on your nervous system and gives you a larger-than-life psychological feeling while providing heightened alertness.
 It’s no shock that those who work significant hours, are surrounded by a culture of gratification, and have seemingly limitless funds would want that type of pick-me-up away from work, especially in the prime of their adult youth.